All Episodes

 We'll continue right after this with the Vice President.

-And welcome back to the EIB network.
+And welcome back to the EIB Network.

 Once again, Mr. Vice President, a thrill and an honor to have you with us, sir.

-Well, good afternoon, Russia.
+Well, good afternoon, Rush.

 All right.

-Um first thing we just had a call leads me into my first question for you about the economy.
+Leads me into my first question for you about the economy.

-Caller was frustrated that the uh party uh at large doesn't seem to be getting the news out about how good the economy is, and indeed the economic statistics are fabulous.
+Caller was frustrated that the party at large doesn't seem to be getting the news out about how good the economy is.

 Why do you think that is if it's true?

-And how how do you all plan to use the economy in the next three weeks of the campaign?
+And how do you all plan to use the economy in the next three weeks of the campaign?

-Well, I think first of all, you're absolutely right, Rush.
+Well, I think, first of all, you're absolutely right, Rush.

 The economy is very good.

-Um and you've cited all the data.
+And you've cited all the data.

-Uh we uh uh home ownership's at an all-time record high, stock markets at a high, even though everything's really kicking along in great shape.
+Home ownership's at an all-time record high, stock markets at a high.

-Gasoline prices go up and everybody gets upset and takes that as sort of a lead indicator for the economy, but now gasoline prices are coming down.
+Gasoline prices go up, and everybody gets upset and takes that as sort of a lead indicator for the economy.

-Well, the uh uh it's interesting.
+Well, it's interesting.

-Now that gas prices are coming down, the focus seems to be on what is it you all are doing to manipulate the market uh before the election.
+Now that gas prices are coming down, the focus seems to be on what is it you all are doing to manipulate the market before the election.

 Well, we're trying.

-I've I've got two major subjects I address when I'm out on the road.
+I've got two major subjects I address when I'm out on the road.

 One is to talk about tax policy and what that's done for our economy, and the other is to focus on the global war on terror.

-Are you encountering uh engaged excitement?
+Are you encountering engaged excitement?

-Are you what's the mood you're running in?
+What's the mood you're running in?

 I know you're speaking to mostly Republican audience.